 Raleigh, NC 27603

-As an attorney at Whitfield, Bryson & Mason LLP, Jeremy Williams focuses on fighting for the rights of consumers in complex litigation.
-Since joining the firm in 2014, he has prosecuted cases against some of the largest companies in the world – ranging from cases involving millions of dollars in unpaid sales commissions by one of the largest tech companies in the Fortune 500 rankings to class actions for defective products and fraudulent pricing schemes by insurance companies and pharmacies; complex business disputes on behalf of minority shareholders; and Medicaid fraud False Claims Act cases.
-In addition, Jeremy has represented owners in a number of lawsuits related to defective construction of residential and commercial real estate and handled numerous complex business disputes.
+As an attorney at Whitfield, Bryson & Mason LLP, Jeremy Williams focuses on fighting for the rights of employees and consumers in complex litigation.
+Since joining the firm in 2014, he has prosecuted cases against some of the largest companies in the world – ranging from cases involving millions of dollars in unpaid sales commissions by one of the largest tech companies in the Fortune 500 rankings to class actions for defective products and fraudulent pricing schemes against numerous Fortune 500 companies.
+Jeremy has also represented property owners in lawsuits related to defective construction of residential and commercial real estate and handled numerous complex business disputes.

 - State of North Carolina

 - United States District Court for the Eastern District of North Carolina

 - United States District Court for the Middle District of North Carolina

 - United States District Court for the Western District of North Carolina

 - United States Court of Appeals for the Fourth Circuit

 - Super Lawyers, Rising Star, 2018 – 2020